-Because they are ornery to the core, they do require a patient owner—and one who has no sense of personal space.
-These birds will stay attached to you at all times and follow you around just like your dog does.
+Since they are ornery to the core, they do require a patient owner—and one who has no sense of personal space.
+These birds will stay attached to you at all times and follow you around just like a dog does.

 Fun Fact: Cockatoos are often called Velcro birds, meaning they want to be attached to you at all times.